kstenerud/KSCrash/README.md

 }
 ```

-### Optional Modules
+### Optional Monitors

-KSCrash includes two optional modules: `BootTimeMonitor` and `DiscSpaceMonitor`.
+KSCrash includes two optional monitor modules: `BootTimeMonitor` and `DiscSpaceMonitor`.
 These modules are not included by default and must be explicitly added if needed.
 They contain privacy-concerning APIs that require showing crash reports to the user before sending this information off the device.

 To include these modules: